 Cable vs Streaming: Cut the Cord or Buy a Bundle?

 The Bottom Line: If you want to get internet without cable, you should consider all of the factors before making the decision.
-Many Americans can benefit from cord-cutting, but some families might not be saving very much by getting rid of cable — if anything at all.
-If you decide to cut the cord, there are many WiFi options without a cable company to choose from.
+Many Americans can benefit from cord cutting, but some families might not be saving very much by getting rid of cable — if anything at all.
+It’s all about what you want you like to watch.

 Cable Vs. Streaming: Which is Better?